-Type of Development this operating year HOPWA Funds Expended this operating year (if applicable) Non-HOPWA funds Expended (if applicable) Name of Facility: □ Ne w construction \$ \$ Type of Facility [Check only one box.] □ Rehabilitation \$ \$ Permanent housing Short-term Shelter or Transitional housing quisition \$ \$ □ Supportive services only facility □ Operating \$ \$ a.
+Type of Development this operating year HOPWA Funds Expended this operating year ( if applicable ) Non-HOPWA funds Expended (if applicable) Name of Facility: □ Ne w construction \$ \$ Type of Facility [Check only one box.] □ Rehabilitation \$ \$ Permanent housing Short-term Shelter or Transitional housing quisition \$ \$ □ Supportive services only facility □Ор erating \$ \$ a. a.
 Purchase/lease of property: Date (mm/dd/yy): b. b.
 Rehabilitation/Construction Dates: Date started: Date Completed: c. c.
 Operation dates: Date residents began to occupy: d.
-Date supportive se e supportive services began: Date started: e. e.
+Date supportive services began: Date started: e.
 Number of units in the facility: HOPWA-funded units = Total Units = f.
-Is a waiting list maintained for the facility? ? \Box Yes \Box No If yes, number of participants on the list at the end of operating year g.
-What is the address of the facility (if different from business address)? rent from business address)? h.
-Is the address of the address of the project site confidential?
+Is a waiting list maintained for the facility? ? ☐ Yes ☐ No If yes, number of participants on the list at the end of operating year g. g.
+What is the address of the facility (if different from business address)? ent from business address)? h. h.
+Is the address of the project site confidential? al?
 Yes, protect information; do not publish list No, can be made available to the public